How does ductwork work

 How do I know if my ductwork needs to be repaired or replaced?

-Signs that your ductwork may need attention include poor airflow, uneven temperatures, high energy bills, and visible damage or leaks.
-It's best to have a professional HVAC technician inspect your ductwork to determine if repairs or replacement are necessary.
+Signs that your ductwork may need repair or replacement include uneven heating or cooling, high energy bills, and visible damage or leaks in the ducts.
+It's best to have a professional HVAC technician inspect your ductwork to determine if any repairs or upgrades are needed.

 Connect with certified professionals in your area